mollybeach/bratcode-brainbook/newMacBookSetUpDeveloperGuide.md

 Hi yourusername!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-You should see:
+✅ Then, if everything is set up correctly, you should see:

 ```
-Hi your-username!
+Hi yourusername!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 That means your SSH key is set up correctly! 🔑